 To this end I suggest a modified approach.

 Because of the state regulated nature of healthcare even these large companies are forced to negotiate on the basis of the size of each ones risk pool…and as was discussed earlier those risk pools are fragmented.

 With a Medicare4All system risk pools are consolidated into national risk pools instead of state based risk pools.
 This would allow the “Big 5” companies to have leverage with manufacturers.
 Smaller Part D companies could band together in “Tranches” to negotiate with the size and leverage of larger competitors.

-In that type of structure there is still negotiation and competition, but there are more even terms with the pharmaceutical companies and the government does not have to put price controls into place.
+In that type of structure there is still negotiation and competition, but those negotiations are on more even terms with the pharmaceutical companies and insurance companies having more equal leverage.
+This way the government does not have to put price controls into place.

 Our economic culture in America is not to affix price controls, but let prices work themselves out in a competitive balanced market.
 We don’t have that today, but we could with a Medicare4All system.

 Summary of my Medicare4All proposal

 There are, of course, other issues that would have to be addressed, but I think this is a pretty significant start.
 It allows for one huge risk pool to drive the cost of insurance down.

 It allows for ancillary risk to be borne in a competitive insurance market.
 It allows for middle income (track 1 enrollees) and lower income families (track 2 enrollees) to have relief from spending an enormous percentage of their incomes on healthcare related expenses.

 It allows for Part D providers to consolidate their risk pools and the creation of tranches for smaller insurance companies.
 This creates a more competitive landscape to drive down the costs of prescriptions.